PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 **Artifact**
 - Artifact 1: *Fractured Khyber Dragonshard & Fragments*
 	- Their existence was kept a closely guarded secret by Varyn.
-		- Mordakesh and his follower
+		- Mordakesh and his followers eventually learned of them, and have been hunting them down since.
+		- Varyn was followed when he began searching for them.
+He found the first fragment, but tipped the LoD off to the others.
 	- Contains imprisoned consciousness of Rak Tulkesh
 	- Grants user powers if their soul is tainted
 	- Who has them